 • leasehold payments

 • telephone, Internet and software package costs

 • ‘extras’ at certain times of the year, for example, decorations at Christmas.

 You can enter this information onto a spreadsheet to see straightaway how you stand.
+You can also use salon software to help with this (see below).
 If you have more going out than coming in, you’ll need to come up with some ways to increase your income (see below).

 Remember to check back on your cash flow forecast and keep it up to date as you go through the year – it’s a great way to ensure things are going to plan and will also help to flag up any potential cash flow problems that might be developing.

 You can help take control of your cash flow.
 For example: